fernando-mc/fernandomc.com/content/posts/aws-cda-course-annoucement.md

 <!--more-->

-For more details on the course check out the [course itself](https://linuxacademy.com/amazon-web-services/training/course/name/aws-certified-developer-associate-2018) or read the course annoucement post on the ------> Linux Academy blog [here]().
+For more details on the course check out the [course itself](https://linuxacademy.com/amazon-web-services/training/course/name/aws-certified-developer-associate-2018).